aws-community-projects/aws-organization-for-devs/README.md

 Developers have broad access in the **Sandbox OU**.
 Although use of IaC is preferred, developers will have write access to most resources, enabling them to make rapid changes, force events, and debug integrations.
 Once a stack is stable, it should be connected to a CI/CD pipeline to deploy to the **Test** and **Production** OUs.
 Example follows.

+## Hosted Zones

+There are environment-specific Hosted Zones available with wildcard certificates following the pattern of
+- *.sandbox.awscommunitybuilders.org
+- *.test.awscommunitybuilders.org
+- *.production.awscommunitybuilders.org

+This makes it easy to delegate DNS to `myapp.<env>.awscommunitybuilders.org`.
+See the [example](https://github.com/aws-community-projects/cicd/blob/main/cdk/cicd.awscommunitybuilders.org-stack.ts#L82) for more information.

 ## Permissions Boundary

 Use of the `developer-policy` [Permissions Boundary](https://aws.amazon.com/blogs/devops/secure-cdk-deployments-with-iam-permission-boundaries/) is required.
 It can be added to your [cdk.json](cdk.json#L50) file.